 ⌘ ⌥ 0to show and hide the inspectors

-Inside those views, yoo have even more options, for example switching between different navigators with
+Inside those views, you have even more options like switching between different navigators with

 ⌘ 2 ...